Zerocrossing/9605SEGroup2/docs/glossary.md

 Embargo:
-    Data that is uploaded and exists on the server but can't be searched for until
+    Data that is uploaded and exists on the server but can't be searched for until a certain date has passed.

 Reflectance, Transmittance, Irradiance: